make-chive-butter-now-so-easy-close-look-at-egg-shaped-butter-on-small-round-dish-featured-image

 • Step 1: Get Your Butter Ready for Herb Blending

-The first step is to be sure your unsalted butter is at room temperature; otherwise, combining the fresh herbs will be tricky.
-If you forget to soften your stick of butter, don’t worry!
+The first step is to be sure your unsalted butter is at room temperature before mixing in the fresh herbs.
+If you forget to soften your stick of butter, don't worry!
 Check out my quick tips below to get it softened fast.

 • Step 2: Chop and Mix Your Chives into Softened Butter